pins/tutorials/BuildTargetImage.md

 This section provides instructions to build your target image.
 After you build your image, follow the instructions in [Exercise 1 - Deploy SONiC/PINS Target Image to Switches](./Exercise1).

 The following software is needed to build the image: `curl, zip, unzip, tar, python,` and `j2cli`.
-If you need to do a local build of the ONOS driver and SAI pipeline, you will also need `maven` and `JDK`.
+If you need to do a local build of the ONOS driver and SAI pipeline, you will also need `maven` and a Java JDK.